Creamy vegan rice pudding that tastes like a delicious custard! Divine served with a sprinkle of cinnamon either hot or cold.

 It doesn’t taste like rice in the sense that you don’t taste individual grains of rice, the whole thing is really more like custard than anything else.

-Pro tips for Vegan Rice Pudding
+How To Make Vegan Rice Pudding

 Use a really big pot.
 You’re making a big batch of rice pudding here (it serves 6) and you want the volume of your pot to be around double the volume of your pudding when you start cooking it.
 The initial volume is around 2 liters (half a gallon), so you need your pot to be able to hold around 4 liters (1 gallon).